-Every year in Canada, more than 3 million people are hospitalized with acute medical issues.
+In 2019 in Canada, more than 3 million people are hospitalized with acute medical issues.
 Many more visit their general practitioners or emergency departments for medical attention.
+At the time this article was updated in April of 2022, that number actually decreased to 2.7 million people.
+This is great news all around, but many Canadians still have work to do for their health.

 Fortunately, a huge range of serious medical conditions can now be treated effectively.
 However, when it comes to your health, prevention is always better than cure.
 So knowing how to look after your body makes a big difference to your health.